rahulk789/RChat/README.md

 `sudo k0s kubectl delete pod rchat-server-pod`
 Run the following to check if the pod is running
 `sudo k0s kubectl get pods`
-Run the following to access the service on localhost `sudo k0s kubectl port-forward service/rchat-server-deployment 8000:8000`
+Run the following to access the server service on localhost `sudo k0s kubectl port-forward service/rchat-server-deployment 8000:8000` Run the following to access the api service on localhost `sudo k0s kubectl port-forward service/rchat-api-deployment 4099:4099`

 # Monitoring
 To deploy grafana on k8s run: